witnet/elliptic-curve-solidity/README.md

 The `elliptic-curve-solidity` contract supports up to 256-bit curves.
 However, it has been extensively tested for the following curves:

 - `secp256k1`
+- `secp224k1`
+- `secp192k1`
 - `secp256r1`
 - `secp192r1`
 - `secp224r1`

 Known limitations:

-- `deriveY` function does not work with the curve `secp224r1` because of the selected derivation algorithm.
-The computations for this curve are done with a modulo prime `p` such as `p=1  mod 4`, thus a more complex algorithm is required (e.g. *Tonelli-Shanks algorithm*).
+- `deriveY` function do not work with the curves `secp224r1` and `secp224k1` because of the selected derivation algorithm.
+The computations for this curve are done with a modulo prime `p` such that `p mod 4 = 1`, thus a more complex algorithm is required (e.g. *Tonelli-Shanks algorithm*).
 Note that `deriveY` is just an auxiliary function, and thus does not limit the functionality of curve arithmetic operations.
 - the library only supports elliptic curves with `cofactor = 1` (all supported curves have a `cofactor = 1`).

 ## Usage